 5.2 Complaints should include all information that may be relevant to the alleged breach and any evidence available to support the complaint, such as witness statements, documents, meeting notes, or publications.

-5.3 Complainants are not required to identify parts of the Code or relevant USC policies that may have been breached.
+5.3 Complainants are not required to identify parts of the Code or relevant policy documents that may have been breached.

 5.4 RIAs or other appropriate members of staff may assist a complainant in submitting a complaint.

 5.5 Anonymous complaints and/or complaints lodged by a third party will be accepted and considered; however, progression of an assessment will depend on the nature of the complaint and the evidence presented.